decretist/Dissertation/Chapter4/merged.md

 > mid-twelfth century on was used in the schools and in adjudging
 > cases?[@kuttner_research_1990, 10]

+Anders Winroth's 1996 discovery of the first recension of the *Decretum* provided a convincing answer to the first part of Kuttner's
+question: the original did go through successive redactions.
+Winroth used the name Gratian 1 to refer to the compiler or compilers of the first recension, and Gratian 2 to refer to the compiler or compilers of the second recension.
+He then reformulated the second part of Kuttner's question by asking whether Gratian 1 was the same person as Gratian 2.
+Winroth's answer to the question posed in this form, that Gratian 2 was not the same person as Gratian 1, has been the focus of vigorous but so far inconclusive scholarly debate over the last twenty years.
+Much of the debate has focused on competing evaluations of the Sankt Gallen Stiftsbibliothek 673 (Sg) manuscript of the *Decretum*, and more recently on secondary evidence such as a twelfth-century Siena necrology in which the name Gratian appears.

+It does not appear that the debate over the authorship of the *Decretum* can be settled on the basis of the currently available evidence.
+The goal of my dissertation project has been to find new evidence relevant to the question of the authorship the *Decretum* as it has been posed by both Kuttner and Winroth, by using computational methods to analyze the authorship of the *dicta* traditionally attributed personally to Gratian.

 ### Definition of first- and second-recension *dicta*

 Many of the examples in this chapter will distinguish between first-